Sergio00166/pBTE/README.md

 Basic functionalities currently available such as copy, cut, paste lines, find string, and replaced string.
 Currently ctrl+Z is not available a workaround is using ctrl+a and then ctrl+b to create a .bak file

+FUTURE: move slower functions to C/Rust to make it work faster.

 -----------------------------------

 ### KEYBINDS